fauxparse/lilbirdie/ROUTE_MODAL_GUIDE.md

 ### Direct URL Access
 When someone visits `/your-feature/new` directly:
-- The original `new/page.tsx` is shown as a full page
+- By default, the original `new/page.tsx` is shown as a full page (not the modal)
-- No modal, just the normal page content
-- Can still navigate back to the list
+- To always show the modal even on direct access, use the redirect pattern (see below)

 ## Example: Wishlist Creation Modal